langtonhugh/website_academic/content/authors/admin/_index.md

 ---
 authors:
 - admin
 bio: My research focuses on the spatial and temporal patterning of crime and police demand.
-I am also interested in data visualisation, mapping and promoting the use of open software in social science.
+I am also interested in promoting the use of open software in social science.
 education:
   courses:
   - course: PhD in Sociology